uws-eresearch/drafts/omeka-tools-day-post.md

 TODO: Gerry!
 Can you give us some background here?

-And during the afternoon, Gerry worked on making his CMS able to be used for lookups, so for example if we wanted to link an Omeka item to the a facility at [HIE] we'd be able to do that via a lookup.
-We're
+And during the afternoon, Gerry worked on making his CMS able to be used for lookups, so for example if we wanted to link an Omeka item to a facility at [HIE] we'd be able to do that via a lookup.
+We're TODO

 ## Lloyd and Michael both worked on metadata lookups

-Michael got a proof-of-concept UI going so that a user can use auto-complete to find Items rather than having to copy
+Michael got a proof-of-concept UI going so that a user can use auto-complete to find Items rather than having to copy IDs.

 ## Peter and Jacqueline chatted about rich semantically-linked  data-sets like the Dictionary of Sydney

-In preparation for the workshop, Peter tried taking the data from the [Journey to Horseshoe Bend]
+In preparation for the workshop, Peter tried taking the data from the [Journey to Horseshoe Bend][JTHB]

 ## Peter Bugeia investigated how environmental-science data would look in Omeka